Perinatal & Postpartum Anxiety Therapy in Vienna, Virginia

 Fear of harming your baby

-These thoughts are ego-dystonic — meaning they feel foreign and unwanted.
+These thoughts are ego dystonic- they feel foreign, unwanted, and deeply distressing.

-They are a symptom of anxiety, not a reflection of your character.
+They are a symptom of anxiety or OCD— not a reflection of who you are.

 How Therapy Works